Azure/azure-iot-sdk-csharp/readme.md

 The Azure IoT Hub certificates presented during TLS negotiation shall be always validated using the appropriate root CA certificate(s).

-Always prefer using the local system's Trusted Root Certificate Authority store instead of hardcoding the certificates (i.e. using certs.c such as our samples require in certain combinations).
+Always prefer using the local system's Trusted Root Certificate Authority store instead of hardcoding the certificates.

 A couple of examples: